-Corporate Event Magician for Hexaware: One Client, Two Stages — From DC to Pebble Beach
+Corporate Event Magician for Hexaware: From DC to Pebble Beach

-Hexaware did exactly that: an intimate executive evening at Hotel Washington in DC, then their flagship multi-day customer summit at Pebble Beach.
+Hexaware did exactly that.
+First, an intimate executive evening at Hotel Washington in DC.
+Then their flagship multi-day customer summit at Pebble Beach.
 Same client, two very different rooms, one consistent job: make the night land.

 About the Event

-Event 1 — Hexaware Technologies / Carlyle Executive Evening
+Event 1 – Hexaware & Carlyle Executive Evening

 Hotel Washington, DC.
-About 150 attendees.
-The kind of room where a parent-company sponsor (Carlyle) sits in front and senior Hexaware leaders are flown in days early.
+About 150 guests – and the kind of room where the parent-company sponsor, Carlyle, sits up front and senior Hexaware leaders are flown in days early.
+The stakes were in the room before anyone said a word.

 Event 2 – Hexaware ForeSight 2026